 Australia Dairy Company, G/F, 47-49 Parkes Street, Jordan, Hong Kong, p.
 2730 1356, 佐敦白加士街47-49號地舖澳洲牛奶公司

-Locals and tourists flock to local gem Kam Wah Cafe for its world-famous “bo lo” pineapple buns.
-These signature buns boast a fluffy interior encased in a delicately crispy outer layer.
-But what takes them over the top is the slab of chilled butter sandwiched inside, melting indulgently into the warm bun.
-Beyond the star-baked goods, Kam Wah plates up quintessential Hong Kong comfort fare like creamy French toast and pork chop noodles in a packed and unfussy dining room.
-Be prepared to share a table with fellow diners at this humble neighbourhood cafe prized for keeping old-school Hong Kong cafe culture alive.
+Locals and tourists alike flock to local gem Kam Wah Cafe for its world-famous pineapple buns.
+Pair them with a slab of butter sandwiched between fluffy buns with a delicately crispy outer layer and you’re good to go!
+In addition, Kam Wah plates up local comfort fare, like creamy French toast and pork chop noodles, in a packed and unfussy dining room.
+Just be prepared to share a table with fellow diners at this humble neighbourhood cafe.

 Kam Wah Cafe, G/F, 47 Bute Street, Prince Edward, Hong Kong, p.
 2392 6830, 太子弼街47號地舖金華冰廳